Good Shepherd Sunday - Catholic Outlook

-Good Shepherd Sunday will be celebrated in Catholic parishes across Western Sydney and the Blue Mountains this Sunday, 7 May.
+Good Shepherd Sunday is being celebrated today in Catholic parishes across Western Sydney and the Blue Mountains.
 The Catholic Church invites you to pray for those you might know whom God may be calling to a priestly vocation and would benefit from your prayers.

 Learn More